dkopecek/pgl/README.md

 ### Group

-Defining the group object is done by instantiating the pgl::Group class inside the standard main function and registering your `pgl::Process` sub-classes in the instance using the `addProcess<typename T>(const std::string& name);` method of the `pgl::Group` class:
+Defining the group is done by instantiating the `pgl::Group` class inside the standard main function and registering your `pgl::Process` sub-classes in the instance using the `addProcess<typename T>(const std::string& name);` method of the `pgl::Group` class:

 ```c++
 int main(int argc, char *argv[])